wazuh/wazuh-documentation/source/installation-guide/compatibility_matrix/index.rst

 Compatibility matrix
 ====================

 Wazuh software can be installed in many operating systems, but depending on your needs, some systems may not be compatible.
-Moreover, there's also specific compatibility requirements between different Wazuh products.
+Moreover, there are also specific compatibility requirements between different Wazuh products.
 In order to assist you, check the following compatibility matrix.

 - `Operating system compatibility`_
 - `Product compatibility`_